andybergon/bigdata-finance-spark/README.md

 # finance-spark-from-kafka

-Using spark streaming to calculate analytics on stock prices from kafka data.
+Using Spark Streaming and Spark Batch to analyze stock prices.

 ## Run Spark Streaming
 ```